vishshukla/webportal_ambrosia/README.md

 ## To run locally

 The program is organized with client and server.
 To run this program locally, please have MySQL downloaded.
-PLEASE UNCOMMENT CREATE TABLE FUNCTION FROM MAIN.GO to have it create the proper table for you locally.
+Please uncomment createTable function from main.go to have the program create the proper table for you locally.

 ### Prerequisites